Shielding Gas in Laser Welding: The Most Comprehensive Guide

 2. What is the role of shielding gas?

-The laser produces a beam of energy that is necessary for the welding process.
-This energy is directed to the joint position of the workpiece through a combination of a steering mirror, laser optical cable, and focusing device.
+The laser produces a beam of energy essential for the welding process.
+This high-intensity beam is precisely directed to the joint position on the workpiece through a sophisticated optical system comprising steering mirrors, laser optical cables, and focusing devices.

-To ensure accurate guidance of the focused laser beam, the workpiece must be positioned and fixed properly.
-The focusing optical element is then moved along the seam position, directing the laser beam onto the workpiece.
+Accurate positioning and fixation of the workpiece are crucial for precise guidance of the focused laser beam.
+The focusing optical element traverses along the seam position, directing the concentrated laser energy onto the workpiece with micrometer precision.

 3. Shielding gas